Chromebooks vs. Windows 10 Laptops: What Should You Buy?

 Anyone who has used mobile photo editors like Instagram and Afterlight will easily get the hang of the new Windows Photos app.
 More serious photographers will want to download programs like Adobe Photoshop to have full control over their images, which is not an option on Chrome OS.

 Filmmakers will also find the Chrome Web Store a lonely place.
-You will find simple, no-frills options, such as Magisto and WeVideo, that offer auto-correction and editing with a few clicks.
+You will find simple, no-frills options, such as Magisto and WeVideo, that offer autocorrection and editing with a few clicks.
 But you won't find CyberLink PowerDirector and its professional suite of tools.
-That falls to the Windows 10 crowd, exclusively.
+That's available exclusively to the Windows 10 crowd.

 Winner: Windows 10.
 Beginners and pros alike get the most options in a Windows 10 laptop.

 Chrome is a great browser that offers strong performance, a clean and easy-to-use interface, and a ton of extensions.
 But if you own a machine running Chrome OS, you better really like it, because there aren't any alternatives.
 The Chrome browser on Chrome OS cannot run Flash or other important plugins, such as Java, meaning that sometimes, you will run into compatibility problems when trying to view certain websites or select extensions.

 On the other hand, Windows 10 can also run Chrome, along with pretty much every other web browser ever made, giving you the flexibility to surf the internet exactly how you want to.
 Microsoft's new browser, Edge, also has some handy features not found in Chrome, such as the ability to write directly on websites and send those notes and scribbles to friends; Cortana search embedded on the same page; and a reading mode that removes distracting elements like ads and saves articles so they can be viewed offline.